upsatish/AWSConsoleNavigator/CONTRIBUTING.md

 - Test and submit issues, bug reports or feature requests
 - Improve documentation
-- There are many AWS resource types that haven't been supported yet.
+- There are many AWS resource types that haven't been implemented yet.
 Please submit a feature request and help test.
-- Fix bugs or implement feature requests
+- Submit a pull request to fix bugs or implement feature requests
 - Help translate AWS Console Navigator to other languages
 - Share AWS Console Navigator with friends
 - See TODO list below for ideas